 💬 Things to Remember

-- First of all, you have to use the shortcuts immediately after pressing Enter.
+- You have to use the shortcuts immediately after pressing Enter.

-- Then, method 2 will not work if you have hyperlinks in a sheet from before.
+- Method 2 will not work if you have hyperlinks in a sheet from before.
 However, you have to input them instantly.

-- Next, you can change the VBA code according to your preference.
+- You can change the VBA code according to your preference.

-- Afterward, method 1 is suitable if you don’t want any hyperlinks in your workbook.
+- Method 1 is suitable if you don’t want any hyperlinks in your workbook.

-- At last, if you have pre-loaded hyperlinks in your workbook, you can apply method 3 in order to get the output directly.
+- If you have pre-loaded hyperlinks in your workbook, you can apply method 3 in order to get the output directly.